moonthought/moonthought.github.io/content/posts/true-readability-doesnt-exist-and-youll-feel-when-it-really-is.md

 ```

 Silly examples, right?
 But what code is more readable?
 Some of you will say that both are quite readable.
 But are they really?
 As much as you might want to, the first option unequivocally contains more unnecessary cognitive load than the second one.
 The second option you can literally read from left to right and understand the intent of the code.
 In the former, you have to switch both your eyes and context from one section of code to another.
 At the same time, you have to remember to filter the values in your head every time and also remember the top-level condition.

-Of course some may say that they're not familliar with language constructs from the seconds example.
-And this is where the developer's experience kicks in.
-This is where you gotta "git gud", so that you'll learn **what** you can apply, **how** to apply and even **whether** to apply certain tools to the solution.

 Of course, some people may say that they are not familiar with the language constructs from the second example.
 This is where the developer's experience comes in.
 This is where you have to "git gud" to understand **what** can be applied, **how** to apply it, and even **whether** to apply certain tools to the solution.
 But each such construct, each pattern, each paradigm doesn't relate to the problem.
 It's only here to help you solve something.